 Ponce Inlet: A Place to Visit Near Disappearing Island

 Ponce Inlet is on the south of Daytona Beach.
-It is known for amazing waves, nature trails, one of the tallest lighthouses in the U.S., and a marine science center with interactive exhibitions and an observation tower.
+It is known for excellent waves, nature trails, one of the tallest lighthouses in the U.S., and a marine science center with interactive exhibitions and an observation tower.
 Make sure to relax in the parks and at one of Ponce Inlet’s scenic beaches, where you can swim, sunbathe, walk, or jog.

 Ponce Lighthouse